shaikh-haris/demo/README.md

 # demo
-this is a demo of git and github
+This is a demo of git and github.